t-miyake/OutlookOkan/README_en.md

   - Prohibit the sending of emails to the specified destination or domain.
   - Prohibit the sending of emails containing the specified keyword in the body.
   - Prohibit the sending of mail when the number of destinations (To/Cc) external domains is large.
+  - Prohibit the sending of mail if it is accompanied by an encrypted ZIP file.

 - Allowlist
   - Allowlisted domains and email addresses do not need to be checked on the confirmation winodw.